U.S. Senior Open Championship

 Tips for Spectators

 Spectators are encouraged and welcome to attend the 2023 U.S. Senior Open.
-Tickets are required for the tournament and are offered in a variety of different package options.
+Tickets are required for the Championship and are offered in a variety of different package options.
 Practice rounds will be on Tuesday, June 27 and Wednesday, June 28.
 Championship rounds will be from Thursday, June 29 through Sunday, July 2.

 There will be grandstand seating available for spectators to use in select locations.
 Spectators are also welcome to bring chairs to sit in if viewing from a specific hole is preferred.
 Spectators are encouraged to walk the course, in designated locations.

-Parking
+Parking and Transportation

 Food and Beverage